-Although the Proposed Bonds will be general obligations of the City, the Proposed Bonds will be additionally secured with a pledge of 15% of the City's Consolidated Tax revenues.
-The City anticipates that no revenue from general ad valorem (property) taxes will be necessary to secure the debt service requirements of the Proposed Bonds.
+The Proposed Bonds will be general obligations of the City supported by Net Pledged Revenues.
+The City will covenant in bond documents to maintain sewer rates and charges at levels sufficient to pay the debt service on the Proposed Bonds, therefore the City anticipates that no revenue from general ad valorem (property) taxes will be necessary to repay the debt service.